-Use the action button and tag properties at the bottom of the inspector to modify or create new tag sets and tags.
-These tags can either be local to your project or global and available across projects and for grouping purposes in the Status shelf.
+Use the tags panel within the Meta inspector to modify or create new tag sets and tags.
+Tags can either be local to your project (aka "keyword tags") or global and available across projects and for grouping purposes in the Status shelf.

-- Create a new tag set or tag in the current tag set using the action button. - Tag sets and tags within a tag set can be arranged in a specific ordering, or you can use action button to sort them. - · Change a tag name by double-clicking it. - To delete a tag, select it and press the Delete key. - Use the action button to sort the tag sets and tags within the current set.
+- Right-click on a tag or tag set to create new tags and tag sets. - Create a new tag set or tag in the current tag set using the action button (its icon looks like a an ellipses on newer macOS releases). - · Tag sets and tags within a tag set can be arranged in a specific ordering, or you can use action button to sort them. - · Change a tag name by double-clicking it. - To delete a tag, select it and press the Delete key. - Use the action button to sort the tag sets and tags within the current set.
 You can also import an extracted tag set from a foreign project into your own shareable global tag sets.
 For instance, from the example above, if you're viewing a colleague's project with that "Tasks" extracted tag set then you can select it and use the action button to import it into your own global tag sets.
 All internal identifiers are kept the same so you can continue to share projects with your colleagues that use that same tag set. - Click the 'Click to Record' field to record a keyboard shortcut to quickly apply certain tags to figures.
 All shortcuts must include Control-Shift to avoid conflicts with existing Curio shortcuts. - Assign an emoji or character symbol to a tag by clicking in the emoji field and pressing Control-Command-Space to bring up the standard macOS Character Viewer.
 Double-click on an emoji or text symbol and instantly it will be entered as the "image" for the tag.
 Emoji are great because they're perfectly scalable and consume very little disk space for the project.
 If you choose a text symbol then use the little color well next to the emoji field to specify a tinting color for the symbol.
 This way you can turn a boring black down arrow symbol into a noticeable red down arrow. - Alternatively you can drag in or paste an actual image into the tag's image well.
 As a note, you can drag multiple images (icns, png, or jpg) from the Finder into the tags panel to add lots of image tags to an existing tag set, where their tag names are derived from their file names.
-Download perfect tag images from sites like lconFinder or search SmashingBuzz or Google for icon sets for more recommendations. - When a tag has an image (emoji or actual) then it is displayed as an adornment next to the figure's other adornments.
+Download perfect tag images from sites like IconFinder or search SmashingBuzz or Google for icon sets for more recommendations. - When a tag has an image (emoji or actual) then it is displayed as an adornment next to the figure's other adornments.
 Use the adornment size slider to change its size.